ElektraInitiative/libelektra/doc/decisions/0_drafts/keyname.md

 ## Assumptions

-- In most cases the escaped name is used for developer convenience not, because of actual requirements.
+- In most cases the escaped name is used for developer convenience and not because of actual requirements.
 - The most common requirement for using the escaped name is UI: reading names from or displaying them in a user interface (e.g., `kdb` CLI)

 ## Considered Alternatives